 Students with a strong interest in Environmental Engineering may also wish to consider the Whiting School's Honors B.S./M.S.E.
 Program.
 Under this program, outstanding students completing ABET-accredited B.S. programs in engineering disciplines can apply for direct continuation into the M.S.E.
-Program in Environmental Engineering, which is administered by the Department of Geography and Environmental Engineering.
+Program in Environmental Engineering, which is administered by the Department of Environmental Health and Engineering.

 Below are the course requirements for the Environmental Engineering Minor.
-For further information, contact: Dr. William P. Ball, bball@jhu.edu.